Puerto Rico Custody

 Basic info and definitions

-What is custody and legal custody (patria potestad)?
+What is custody and what types of custody are there?

 1 See the Puerto Rico Judicial Branch website

-Who can get custody, legal custody (patria potestad,) or visitation
+Who can get custody, parental authority (patria potestad,) or visitation

-Who has legal custody (patria protested) when there is no court order?
+Who has parental authority (patria protested) when there is no court order?

-Generally, if there is no court order, parents have legal custody or “patria potestad” jointly.
-However, only one of the parents may have legal custody rights if:
+Generally, if there is no court order, parents have shared parental authority (patria potestad).
+However, only one of the parents may have parental authority rights if:

 - only one of the parents has legally recognized or adopted the child;

-- the other parent has passed away, is presumed dead, is absent, or is legally incapacitated; or
+- the other parent has passed away, is presumed dead, is absent, or has been judicially declared as incapacitated; or

-- the court has legally taken away custody rights from the other parent.1
+- the court has legally taken away parental authority rights from the other parent.1

 1 31 L.P.R.A. § 7256

-Can legal custody (patria potestad) be taken away from one of the parents?
+Can parental authority (patria potestad) be taken away from one of the parents?

 - abandoning the child without a good reason to do so (“just cause”);